conda-forge/conda-forge.github.io/blog/2025-02-13-conda-forge-v1-recipe-support.md

 - The log output of rattler-build is greatly improved, always showing the user what the final files in the package are and the final metadata.
 - Some features of conda-build, such as multiple outputs, had a lot of implicit behavior.
 We are fixing that in the v1 recipe.

-You can read much more about the v1 recipe format in the [https://rattler.build](https://rattler.build) docs and [CEPs](https://github.com/conda/ceps/).
+You can read much more about the v1 recipe format in the [https://rattler.build](https://rattler.build) docs and the two CEPs [CEP-0013](https://github.com/conda/ceps/blob/main/cep-0013.md) and [CEP-0014](https://github.com/conda/ceps/blob/main/cep-0014.md).
+With the new format comes also a new build tool called [`rattler-build`](https://github.com/prefix-dev/rattler-build) which is developed by [`prefix.dev`](https://prefix.dev).
+It is a reimplementation of conda-build in Rust, on top of the [`rattler`](https://github.com/conda/rattler) libraries.

 A simple v1 recipe looks something like the following: